The sections below will guide you step-by-step through the application process. We want to make this process as simple and easy as possible for you.

 COMPANION are paper-and-pencil format tests for students who choose not use the computer-based test.
 The paper-and-pencil COMPANION tests have been designed to use the same score scales as the computer-adaptive tests in ACCUPLACER.

-For more information about testing, see our Testing Page.
+For more information about testing, see our Testing Services page.

 To qualify for in-state tuition Southern Crescent requires all students to provide: